nodejs/node/doc/api/addons.markdown

 ### Factory of wrapped objects

-This is useful when you want to be able to create native objects without explicitly instantiating them with the `new` operator in JavaScript, e.g.
+This is useful when you want to be able to create native objects without explicitly instantiating them with the `new` operator in JavaScript.
+For
+example:

     var obj = addon.createObject();
     // instead of: